fsprojects/FSharpPerf/README.md

 This script will try to measure compile times of different projects for different versions of the F# compiler.

-The idea is that you clone https://github.com/Microsoft/visualfsharp somewhere to your local machine and then make change in the compiler.
+The idea is that you fork https://github.com/Microsoft/visualfsharp and then make change in the compiler.
 This script will help you to measure performance impact of the change.

-## Usage
+## Local Usage

 * Change properties in build.fsx like compiler location and commit hashes you are interested in
 * Run "build.cmd BuildProjects"